Five Island Circuit

 This trip requires the ability to hike moderate distances, perhaps up to three miles, with small elevation gains.
 To visit Steeple Jason, you must be able to easily get in and out of a Zodiac and climb over boulders while carrying your gear.
 You must be able to get into and out of a Landrover.
 Please contact us if you have any health concerns that may make this trip challenging.

 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

 Flights you (or a travel agent) book: Arrive in Punta Arenas, Chile (PUQ) by November 11.
-Depart Punta Arenas, Chile (PUQ) in the afternoon of November 26.
+The flight from Mount Pleasant is scheduled to arrive in Punta Arenas at approximately 6:00pm, so depart Punta Arenas, Chile (PUQ) in the evening of November 26.

 Flights we book for you: The round-trip flights between Punta Arenas, Chile and Mount Pleasant, Falkland Islands; we’ll add the flight cost to your final trip balance.
 Four internal flights are included in the trip cost.